Substance Abuse In College Students: Statistics & Rehab Treatment

 How Long is Rehab?
 (Will I Have to Leave School?)

-Rehab can vary in length, intensity, and structure depending on whether you decide to attend inpatient or outpatient rehab.
-Even if you need to leave school to attend rehab, there are always resources to help you during and after the process, such as counseling programs, medical leaves of absence, or transition plans that involve modified programs of study.10 If you are concerned about going to rehab for college students because of a fear that your grades will suffer or that you’ll fall behind in your program, consider what will happen if you don’t get help.
-Addiction usually gets worse if left untreated, so it’s a sign of strength that you’re willing to take control of your life before things spiral further out of control.16
+The length of time you spend in rehab depends on the severity of your substance or alcohol use disorder, the intensity of the treatment program, and the level of care you receive.
+Even if you need to leave school to attend rehab, there are always resources to help you during and after the process, such as counseling programs, medical leaves of absence, or transition plans that involve modified programs of study.10 If you are concerned about going to rehab because of a fear that your grades will suffer or that you’ll fall behind in your program, consider what will happen if you don’t get help.
+Addiction usually gets worse if left untreated, so it’s a sign of strength that you’re willing to take control of your life before things spiral further out of control.14

-A typical inpatient stay might last 3 weeks to 90 days, with some programs being longer.
+A typical inpatient program stay might last anywhere from 3 weeks to 90 days, with some programs being longer.
 Outpatient treatment may also be an option, and you may be able to continue to attend some daytime classes and go to treatment in the evening.
-Many rehabs can work with you to help you find the best options for your needs.17
+Many rehabs can work with you to help you find the best option for your needs.15

-Even though it can seem scary or intimidating, know that attending rehab is confidential, so no one needs to know about it (not even your family) if you don’t want them to.
-Taking steps to get your life under control now can help pave the way for a happier, healthier, and brighter future.
+Even though it can seem scary or intimidating, know that attending rehab is confidential, so no one needs to know about it (not even your family) if that’s your wish.
+Taking steps to get your life under control now can help pave the way for a healthier and brighter future.

-Are you concerned that you, a friend, or a family member who is in college may have a substance abuse problem?
-Take our free, 5-minute substance abuse self-assessment below if you think you or someone you love might be struggling with substance abuse.
+Are you concerned that you, a friend, or a family member has a substance use problem?
+Take our free, 5-minute substance use self-assessment below if you think you or someone you love might be struggling with substance use.
 The evaluation consists of 11 yes or no questions that are intended to be used as an informational tool to assess the severity and probability of a substance use disorder.
 The test is free, confidential, and no personal information is needed to receive the result.

 Need more info?